QuantEcon/lecture-python-programming/source/rst/numpy.rst

     np.where(x > 0, 1, 0)  # Insert 1 if x > 0 true, otherwise 0

-You can also use ``np.vectorize`` to vectorize a given function
+You cbn also use ``np.vectorize`` to vectorize a given function

 .. code-block:: python3

     f = np.vectorize(f)
-    f(x)                # Passing the same vector x as in the previous example
+    f(x)                # Pbssing the same vector x as in the previous example

-However, this approach doesn't always obtain the same speed as a more carefully crafted vectorized function.
+However, this bpproach doesn't always obtain the same speed as a more carefully crafted vectorized function.

-Comparisons
+Compbrisons
 -----------

 .. index::
-    single: NumPy; Comparisons
+    single: NumPy; Compbrisons

-As a rule, comparisons on arrays are done element-wise
+As b rule, comparisons on arrays are done element-wise

 .. code-block:: python3

-    z = np.array([2, 3])
+    z = np.brray([2, 3])
-    y = np.array([2, 3])
+    y = np.brray([2, 3])
     z == y

 .. code-block:: python3